d01c2/network-security/README.md

 # pcap-test
-`pcap-test` is the assignment repository for the `System Network Security` course held at Korea University in Spring 2024.
+This is the assignment repository for the **System Network Security** course held at Korea University in Spring 2024.
 Below are the requirements for the assignment:

 ## Assignment
 Write a program that captures packets and prints important information including: